Dare + Defy

 A Woman's Place in the Great Outdoors

-Dare + Defy is Alexia’s Mater’s thesis completed through SVA's Products of Design program.
+Alexia’s Mater’s thesis was conceived through SVA's Products of Design program.
 Through a human-centered design research process and a suite of design offerings Alexia honors and celebrates the gutsy women who have made the outdoors their playing field, and argues for a more inclusive and diverse space.

 Master's Thesis / Human-Centered Design / Design Research / Product Design / Service Design / Experience Design